Women and sexual problems

 To make sex less painful, you can:

 - Spend more time on foreplay.
-Make sure you are aroused before intercourse.
+Make sure you are aroused and have natural vaginal lubrication and secretions before intercourse.

 - Use a vaginal lubricant for dryness.